Xerese Side Effects

 Generic name: acyclovir / hydrocortisone topical

-Note: This document contains side effect information about acyclovir / hydrocortisone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Xerese.
+Note: This document provides detailed information about Xerese Side Effects associated with acyclovir / hydrocortisone topical.
+Some dosage forms listed on this page may not apply specifically to the brand name Xerese.

 Along with its needed effects, acyclovir/hydrocortisone topical may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.